-Initial Applications with proposed developments located completely and wholly in a county or municipality with a growth plan approved by the local government planning advisory committee as determined by the Tennessee Advisory Commission on Intergovernmental Relations un to 384
+Initial Applications with proposed developments located completely and wholly in a county or municipality with a growth plan approved by the local government planning advisory committee as determined by the Tennessee Advisory Commission on Intergovernmental Relations

-11. Letters of Intent
+11. Letters of Intent up to 4 points

 Include all Housing Credit Development financing letters of intent from the construction lender, permanent lender, syndicator, and any other source of funds (e.g. grant, deferred developer fee, etc.).
 Letters of intent must be no more than 30 days old as of the 2022 Competitive Cycle Deadline for Initial Applications and contain the financing terms and pricing demonstrated in the application and proforma.
-21 points per letter.
+1 points per letter.

-12. Deferral Waiver of the Qualified Contract Process:
+12. Waiver of the Qualified Contract Process:

-Initial Applications waiving or deferring the ability to participate in the QCP.
+Initial Applications waiving the ability to participate in the QCP.
+If the Qualified Contract Process is waived, the Compliance Period within the LURC will be defined as thirty (30) years, unless there is an approved PILOT.
+If there is an approved PILOT, the Compliance Period will be defined as fifteen (15) years.
 The LURC will contain provisions ensuring enforcement of this provision.
 An Initial Application is not eligible for these points if points are elected in Section 14-A-8.